 Faith School is managed locally by Dr Samuel Moses and his wife Kamala.
-This year a board of advisers was set up to give a wider forum for strategic discussions and to help oversee the operation of the school as it increases in size.
+As of last year a board of advisers was set up to give a wider forum for strategic discussions and to help oversee the operation of the school as it increases in size.
 Its members are mainly experienced educationalists, a doctor and an economist.
+Chris and Tessa Sayers visited the school and met Dr Moses, Kamala and the advisers during their trip to India in December 2016.
+Brian and Elsie Tugwell also visited during the year.
 The school's management and finance arrangement are overseen by trustees of Nambikkai Illam Trust who arrange for appropriate funds to be sent from the main Nambikkai Illam bank account to the school.